 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.1 Resource Sharing The Act does not currently include specific provisions to allow for certain types of resource sharing - especially for sharing CEOs.
-Regional local governments would benefit from having clearer mechanisms for voluntary resource-sharing. governments, especially smaller regional local governments, to share resources, including Chief Executive Officers and senior employees.
-Attracting a suitably qualified CEO to be shared between several local governments in regional areas would be difficult even with the Band 1 salary.
-CEOs would be continuously "on the road".
+Regional local governments would benefit from having clearer mechanisms for voluntary resource-sharing.
+Amendments are proposed to encourage and enable local governments, especially smaller regional local governments, to share resources, including Chief Executive Officers and senior employees.
+Local governments in bands 2, 3 or 4 would be able to appoint a shared CEO at up to two salary bands above the highest band.
+For example, a band 3 and a band 4 council sharing a CEO could remunerate to the level of band 1.
+This reform is supported by Planning Institute of Australia.
+Often smaller local governments struggle to attract and retain suitably qualified planners and resource sharing can resolve this problem.
 2.2 Standardisation of Crossovers Approvals and standards for crossovers (the section of driveways that run between the kerb and private property) are inconsistent between local government areas, often with very minor differences.
 This can create confusion and complexity for homeowners and small businesses in the construction sector.
 It is proposed to amend the Local Government (Uniform Local Provisions) Regulations 1996 to standardise the process for approving crossovers for residential properties and residential developments on local roads.
 A Crossover Working Group has provided preliminary advice to the Minister and DLGSC to inform this.
 The DLGSC will work with the sector to develop standardised design and construction standards.
-SUPPORTED 2.3 Introduce Innovation Provisions The Local Government Act 1995 currently has very limited provisions to allow for innovations and responses to emergencies to (such as the Shire of Bruce Rock Supermarket).
+2.3 Introduce Innovation Provisions The Local Government Act 1995 currently has very limited provisions to allow for innovations and responses to emergencies to (such as the Shire of Bruce Rock Supermarket).
 New provisions are proposed to allow exemptions from certain requirements of the Local Government Act 1995, for: Short-term trials and pilot projects Urgent responses to emergencies.
-SUPPORTED